 • Might be intimidated or nervous by the idea of doing yoga. • Think yoga is a series of chants and sighs and oms. • Believe that having a spiritual experience while doing yoga is mandatory. • May think that yoga is just stretching and not “real” exercise. • We hear you!
 We are the yogis without the “om” (sometimes).
 We're here to make you feel totally comfortable with a yoga practice.

-Here's a little secret...most of our students started doing yoga with us for the first time - we love newcomers!
+Here's a little secret...most of my students started doing yoga with me for the first time - I love newcomers!

 Yoga is powerful, the postures get you connected to your core, the breathing helps you relax and breathe better overall!
 Yoga also has the concentrated ability to strengthen your bones and tone your muscles.